 TEN WAYS TRAVELING JAPAN SURPRISED ME

-Recently I spent three weeks traveling Japan with my wife Lee, capturing the Sakura (Cherry Blossom) season in spring.
-On the itinerary were jaunts through Tokyo, Kyoto, Osaka, Rural Nara (A small town called Saitani in Shimoichi), and Mount Fuji.
+Recently I spent three weeks traveling Japan, capturing the spring Sakura (Cherry Blossom) season.
+The itinerary included jaunts through Tokyo, Kyoto, Osaka, Rural Nara (A small town called Saitani in Shimoichi), and Mount Fuji.

-Thanks to Youtube channels like Abroad In Japan and teaching myself some basic Japanese with Memrise and ‘Learn Japanese’ on my phone, I felt I was both moderately equipped for the oddities of Japanese culture, as well as having enough language to stumble (or trip and fall) through situations when combined with mime.
+Thanks to Youtube channels like Abroad In Japan and teaching myself some basic Japanese with Memrise and ‘Learn Japanese’ on my phone, I felt I was moderately prepared for the oddities of Japanese culture, as well as learning enough Japanese to stumble (or trip and fall) through situations, combined with mime.

-I’d heard about the weird stuff, about the costumes of Shinjuku, Love Hotels, and dancing robot restaurants… so what else was there left to surprise me?
+I’d heard about the costumes of Shinjuku, Love Hotels, and dancing robot restaurants… so what else was there left to surprise me?
 Plenty it turns out…

 Hello PSY mask on weird fetish fitness thing.
 I’ve been expecting you…

 Tokyo, Osaka, and inner city areas of other major centers are all a very jumbled mix of multi-use buildings.
 Our accommodation in Tokyo was a residential space above three levels of restaurants, the surrounding area full of a mix of office space, restaurants and retail, and residential.
 Builders in Tokyo are also good at sneaking narrow buildings in between other buildings too and maximising the use of space.